As a homeschool mom of a special needs child, do you struggle with how to teach writing?

 The physical act of writing may be too challenging for your struggling learner.
 Instead of making her write by hand, offer an alternative method.
 Here are four to try:

 - Make a distinction between handwriting and creative writing.
-Children who struggle with the physical act of writing often end up hating the creative aspect of writing.
+When children struggle with physical writing, they often end up hating the creative aspect of writing.
 Why? because they associate it with the pain and torture of putting pencil to paper.
 So most importantly, teach and practice penmanship and building hand strength separately from the creative writing time.

 - Let her edit the draft you write.
 If she is able, have her recopy the corrected version to her own paper.